zulhakim88/Setel-POC/README.md

 ## Some business logic assumption

-- Payment is triggered by the Order app after 5 seconds
+- Payment is triggered by the Order app after 5 seconds upon order creation.
 - CONFIRMED order can be cancelled within 15 seconds.
 After 15 seconds, CONFIRMED order will trigger delivery.